Skip to content

 Step 4: Install ML Libraries

-Add these to Cargo.toml under [dependencies]:
+Add the following libraries to Cargo.toml under [dependencies]:

 linfa = "0.7.1"